wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-reference.md

     See the [related API documentation](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/clouddirectory/model/putObjectRequest.html) for more information.

     !!! note
         The `fileContent` parameter is available only with Amazon S3 connector v2.0.2 and above.
-Either `filePath` or `fileContent` parameter is mandatory.
+Either the `filePath` or `fileContent` parameter is mandatory.
+        The `isContentBase64Encoded` parameter is available only with Amazon S3 connector v2.0.7 and above.

     <table>
         <tr>